 Meeting the needs of a virology laboratory can be tricky.
 Designers must create enough storage for general supplies, hazardous chemicals, dangerous biohazards, and biowaste.

 Both samples and materials must be kept from tampering and suboptimal conditions, yet workers must have free access to everything.
-This diametric opposition of needs creates a unique challenge for laboratory designers, and additional concerns may be raised in regard to a laboratory’s existing layout or ineffective safety measures.
+This diametric opposition of needs creates a unique challenge for laboratory designers, and additional concerns may be raised regarding a laboratory’s existing layout or ineffective safety measures.

 Laboratory Islands and Countertops

-Above all else, a laboratory must have ample storage and working surfaces.
-Designers meet these needs with a mixture of static laboratory islands and mobile FLEX systems.
+Above all else, a laboratory must have the right lab furniture, ample storage, and working surfaces.
+Designers meet these needs with a mixture of static laboratory islands, mobile FLEX systems, and lab casework.

 In both situations, the designer must consider the workspace’s access to safety features.
 Workers at a building’s periphery should have the same access to critical emergency equipment as those at its core.